 How will the impact of the spending of the Pupil Premium be measured?

 At Castle View Academy, students eligible for the Pupil Premium are identified and tracked as a discrete group.
 Students’ progress is assessed, monitored and analysed at regular data collection points throughout the year.
 Heads of Departments work within each subject area to identify students who are at risk of falling behind and ensure support is put in place.
-Alongside this, our pastoral team and Heads of Year meet bi-weekly to discuss pupils’ attainment and a focus on PP is built into those meetings.
+Alongside this, our pastoral team and Heads of Year meet bi-weekly to discuss pupils’ attainment and a focus on Pupil Premium is built into those meetings.
 In addition to this, attendance and behaviour data are monitored to enable the identification of need, support and appropriate intervention.

 Our strategy will be reviewed annually by the Senior Leadership Team and in consultation with Governors.